forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 After the satRday, Heather travelled to Eswatini to give a two-day workshop at the University of Eswatini, hosted by the [Eswatini UseR group](https://twitter.com/EswatiniUseR).
-Participants were mostly students/staff at the university, but a few came from outside organizations such as the tax office and a local non-profit.
+Participants were mostly students/staff at the university, but a few came from outside organizations such as the revenue authority and a local non-profit.
 The workshop covered data import, data wrangling, data visualisation and linear modelling, and the participants created an R markdown report based on a case study.